 What happens when you go to a 1920’s textile factory for a bridal portrait session?

 Pure magic!
-I met with Mary and her mother for her bridal session in mid-summer at Taylors Mill right outside of Greenville, SC and was not surprised by the heat and humidity we were hit with that day.
-With its huge windows and original hardwood floors, Taylors Mill is a perfect location for a modern grunge styled bridal session but unfortunately all that rustic Southern charm doesn’t include air conditioning!
+I met with Mary and her mother for her bridal session in mid-summer at Taylors Mill right outside of Greenville, SC.
+We weren’t surprised at all by the heat and humidity we were hit with that day.
+With its huge windows and original hardwood floors, Taylors Mill is a perfect location for a modern grunge styled bridal session.
+But unfortunately all that rustic Southern charm doesn’t include air conditioning!

 Even with the heat we still had a great time wandering the upper floors of the mill.
 Mary’s dress from The Dress Bridal Boutique was absolutely gorgeous and fit her perfectly.
-Most brides use the day of their bridal portraits to do a trial run for their hair and makeup and this is a great example of that paying off.
-Blend Salon did a great job for Mary’s hair and makeup but after fighting with the humidity for a while, she and her mother decided it may be best to wear her hair up for the wedding.
+Did you know you can use the day of your bridal portraits to do a trial run for your hair and makeup?
+Blend Salon did a great job for Mary’s hair and makeup!
+But, after fighting with the humidity for a while, she and her mother decided it may be best to wear her hair up for the wedding.

 If you think Mary’s bridal portraits turned out great, check out her engagement session with Jeremy!